arun-praj/-ElectronJS---Dashboard/README.md

-## Simple Electron React Boilerplate
+## Electron Dashboard

-This is a simple boilerplate to get up and running with Electron and React.
+This is a simple electron an react dashboard to get up and running with Electron and React.
 It is a customized version of [Alex Devero's](https://github.com/alexdevero/electron-react-webpack-boilerplate) repo and is used in my Electron course

 ### Install